aoliverg/MTUOC-web-downloader/README.md

   -d OUTDIR, --directory OUTDIR
                         The directory where the downladed files will be stored.
 If not provided, "download" subdirectory will be used.
+  -s STRATEGY, --strategy STRATEGY
+                        selenium (default) / requests.
+  --minwait MINWAIT     The minimum time to wait between downloads.
+Default 0.
+  --maxwait MAXWAIT     The maximum time to wait between downloads.
+Defautt 2 seconds.
+  --maxdowload MAXDOWLOAD
+                        The maximum number of webpages to download.
+Defautt 10,000.
+  --timeout TIMEOUT     The timeout for Selenium.
+Defautt 10
 ```

 To donwload the links contained in the file sitemap.txt we can write: